Accessing Linux Systems using SSH

 We had to start Google Chrome from the command line because, on Linux, google chrome does not have an HTTP proxy setting.

 Now all your Google Chrome connections will go through foo.rice.edu and you can access any private site that foo.rice.edu can get to.
-Remember, you'll need host entries for any private sites.
+Remember, you'll need host entries for any private sites not in DNS (Rice DNS is split tunnel, so resolves private sites on Rice).